erberkan/commentTagScraper/README.md

 # commentTagScraper
-#Simple comments tag scraper in a web page.
+#Simple html comment tags scraper in a web page.